Protected

 Fig 01 Two versions of the old post footer.
 Updated visual design, same problem: all engagement collapsed into a single number.

-The fix was straightforward in concept: show separate counts for replies, reblogs, and likes so people can see at a glance what kind of engagement a post has.
+The fix was straightforward in concept: show separate counts for replies, reblogs, and likes so people can see at a glance what kind of engagement a post has, whether interesting conversation awaited.

 Footer states comparison